 Table of Contents

-Scheduler is a "best effort" service, meaning that execution is expected but not guaranteed.
+Scheduler job execution is expected but not guaranteed.
 Scheduler is known to occasionally (but rarely) miss the execution of scheduled jobs.
 If scheduled jobs are a critical component of your application, it is recommended to run a custom clock process instead for more reliability, control, and visibility.

-A dashboard allows you to configure jobs to run every 10 minutes, every hour, or every day, at a specified time.
+Once you access its interface, a dashboard will allow you to configure jobs to run every 10 minutes, every hour, or every day, at a specified time.
 When invoked, these jobs will run as one-off dynos and show up in your logs as a dyno named like

 Installing the add-on

-Scheduler runs one-off dynos that will count towards your dyno-hours for the month.
+Scheduler runs one-off dynos that will count towards your usage for the month.
 Dyno-hours from Scheduler tasks are counted just like those from

 heroku run or from scaled dynos.
 They will appear with a “scheduler” dyno type in your Heroku invoice.